Table of Contents

 Our solution is simple – we take the risk and burden off your shoulders by:

 - Collecting and auditing insurance certificates.
-We audit COIs within 24 hours for construction customers to avoid wasting time on urgent projects.
+We audit COIs within 5 hours on average for construction customers to avoid wasting time on urgent projects.

 - Making it easy for tenants and vendors to provide all the required documentation.